veaos/veaos/README.md

 ### Built With

-**Veaos** is written in MERN stack (MongoDB, Express.js, React, and Node.js), using some awosome other open-source projects. the main ones will be describe in the section, but there are much more that you can find out in the [package.json](https://github.com/veaos/veaos/blob/main/package.json)
+**Veaos** is written in MERN stack (MongoDB, Express.js, React, and Node.js), using some awesome other open-source projects. the main ones will be described in the section, but there are much more that you can find out in the [package.json](https://github.com/veaos/veaos/blob/main/package.json)

 * [React](https://reactjs.org)
 * [Node.js](https://nodejs.org/en)